- Side Effects

 Other possible serious side effects of this drug include:

-How should prednisone be tapered, and what are the withdrawal symptoms and signs?
+What are the Prednisone withdrawal symptoms and signs?

 Patients should be slowly weaned off prednisone.
 Abrupt withdrawal of prednisone after prolonged use causes side effects because the adrenal glands are unable to produce enough cortisol to compensate for the withdrawal, and symptoms of corticosteroid insufficiency (adrenal crisis) may occur.
 These symptoms include: